mattsingleton2/TTA_Javascript/README.md

 ## Tic Tac Toe Game
 This directory contains a rapid-fire tic tac toe game that uses HTML5 canvas to draw win lines and uses x, y coordinates for the squares.
 The X and O is just a background styling, but we update the selected squares into an array to keep track (for example 1x, 2o, 3o) and list out several (all of them, I hope) win conditions that's checked at the end of each move.
 Upon winning, a win line is drawn using HTML5 Canvas, and the images are removed, a win sound plays, and the array is re-instantiated to reset the game.

+## Pizza Project
+This project will display an ordering menu (for pizza!) with HTML/CSS/JavaScript

 ## Calculator
 We made a javascript based calculator!